 In its fifth season, the Audi R8 LMS Cup offers a novelty to its participants: For the first time, the race drivers have the opportunity to compete in the second generation of the Audi R8 LMS.
 At the same time, the owners of the previous version continue to have the chance of battling for points and trophies.

-In the 2016 season, the Audi R8 LMS Cup features twelve rounds in five countries: China, Thailand, Malaysia, Korea and Taiwan – and is thus once more focused on the Pan-Asian region.
+In the 2016 season, the Audi R8 LMS Cup features twelve rounds in five countries: China, Thailand, Malaysia and Korea – and is thus once more focused on the Pan-Asian region.
 For the first time, the entrants are competing in an overall classification and an amateur cup in the new Audi R8 LMS that sets standards in terms of lightweight design, safety and aerodynamic efficiency.
 In addition, drivers without professional experience are able to contest the Masters Cup, which is being held for the first time, in the previous model of the race car.

 Prospects can choose from a wide range of fielding partners as well.
 While Absolute Racing has been the central service provider up to now, Phoenix Racing Asia and KC Motorgroup (KCMG) are additionally responsible for the preparation, fielding and maintenance of the race cars starting with the 2016 season.